markbates/configatron/README.md

 ### Method vs hash access

-As a note, method (`configatron.foo`) access will be shadowed by methods defined on the configatron object.
+As a note, method (`configatron.foo`) access will be shadowed by public methods defined on the configatron object.
 (The configatron object descends from [`BasicObject`](http://apidock.com/ruby/BasicObject) and includes `Kernel`, so it should have a pretty bare set of methods.)

 If you need to use keys that are themselves method names, you can just use hash access (`configatron['foo']`).